11-year-old stabbed to death hid bat under sheets for protection from mom, warrant says - NewsBreak

 Bruce Johnson, Jr., died July 10, after being taken to a hospital in Hobbs.
 His father told deputies with the Lea County Sheriff’s Office that he woke up when he heard his son screaming.
 He found his son with a kitchen knife still in his back, the warrant said.

-According to the warrant, his father told deputies he would commonly find items such as a baseball bat under Bruce’s sheets.11-year-old who died told investigator his mother stabbed him
+According to the warrant, his father told deputies he would commonly find items such as a baseball bat under Bruce’s sheets.

 When asked, Bruce told his father, “Don’t take my bat dad that’s for my protection from mom,” the warrant said.
 His father told deputies that Mary had, on more than one occasion, jumped on Bruce’s chest while he was sleeping.